 Wildlife crime is a big business.
 Run by dangerous international networks, wildlife and animal parts are trafficked much like illegal drugs and arms.
 By its very nature, it is almost impossible to obtain reliable figures for the value of the illegal wildlife trade.
 It is estimated to run into billions of dollars.

-Some examples of illegal wildlife trade are well known, such as poaching of elephants for ivory and tigers for their skins and bones.
+Some examples of illegal wildlife trade are well known, such as the poaching of elephants for ivory and tigers for their skins and bones.
 However, countless other species are similarly overexploited, from marine turtles to timber trees.
 Not all wildlife trade is illegal.
-Wild plants and animals from tens of thousands of species are caught or harvested from the wild and then sold legitimately as food, pets, ornamental plants, leather, tourist ornaments and medicine.
+Wild plants and animals from tens of thousands of species are caught or harvested from the wild and then sold legitimately as food, pets, ornamental plants, leather, tourist ornaments, and medicine.
 Wildlife trade escalates into a crisis when an increasing proportion is illegal and unsustainable—directly threatening the survival of many species in the wild.

 Stamping out wildlife crime is a priority for WWF because it’s the largest direct threat to the future of many of the world’s most threatened species.
 It is second only to habitat destruction in overall threats against species survival.

 Under the USAID Saving Threatened Wildlife project, WWF supports Viet Nam’s efforts to reduce illegal wildlife trafficking by engaging with leaders in the Vietnamese government, private sector, and civil society.
 WWF-Viet Nam and its governmental and NGO partners have been advocating for and working towards stronger regulation and management of Viet Nam’s captive tiger facilities.